 The neurology & neurosurgery service takes referrals from your primary care veterinarian or from other VSEC services for cases that require advanced imaging, neurosurgery, or specialized treatment for neurologic disease.

 The goal of the neurology & neurosurgery service of the Veterinary Specialty and Emergency Center is to provide the highest level of medical neurology and neurological surgery in conjunction with consistent and effective communication with the client and referring veterinarian.
-The service is staffed 4 days a week in Levittown and alternate Wednesdays in Philadelphia for scheduled appointments and emergencies.
+The service is staffed Monday – Thursday in Levittown.

 A veterinary neurologist/neurosurgeon specializes in the diagnosis and treatment of diseases affecting the nervous system (brain, spinal cord, nerves and muscle).
 Diagnostic tests, such as MRI and CT scans, are used to determine how to best treat acute and chronic neurological disorders in dogs and cats.